 “These people are not going to go out and look for meals with a lot of wheat in them,” said Sampson.
 “But [wheat] is very pervasive in the diet, and the idea is that they will have sufficient protection to prevent them from having anaphylactic reactions.”

 He offers as an example that one of the patients coming for the trial stopped to eat something that he thought was wheat-free meal.
 He ended up arriving with anaphylaxis.
 “Wheat can be very difficult to avoid,” notes Sampson.

 As with other OIT trials, there were some reactions.
-Of 20,000 doses given, 11 percent were associated with symptoms, though most were mild such as itchy throat, nausea or stomach ache.
-The study, published in the Journal of Allergy and Clinical Immunology, received funding from both the non-profit FARE and a private donor.
+Of 20,000 doses given, 11 percent were associated with symptoms, though most were mild such as itchy throat, nausea or stomachache.
+The study was published in the Journal of Allergy and Clinical Immunology.